 Summary of key risks assessed through PGIM's ICARA process Credit Risk (MIFIDPRU 4) Credit risk refers to the potential financial losses the firm may face due the potential default of banks holding our cash deposits and / or clients defaulting on their payments.
-Credit risk acting as collateral manager to a range of collateralised loan obligations ("CLOs").
-PGIML is required to invest in certain CLOs alongside the third-party investors.
-Under the risk retention rules, PGIML takes a 5% holding in each tranche of loan note in the CLO (a so called "vertical slice").
-These rules require PGIML to hold the loan notes to maturity.
-Operational Risk (MIFIDPRU 4) Operational risk arises from the failure of people, processes, technology, or external causes.
-The risk framework and risk processes embedded within the business enable the identification, assessment, monitoring and reporting of potential or actual risk exposures.
+Operational Risk (MIFIDPRU 4) Operational risk arises from the failure of people, processes, technology or external causes.
+The Risk Framework and risk processes embedded within the business enables the identification, assessment, monitoring and reporting of potential or actual risk exposures.
 Operational risks are identified through processes and controls established within the business.
-The approach can be described as "Top-down" with the identification of "Key Risk Scenarios" and validated "Bottom-up" with the Business Units and their supplementing risk registers.
-Business / Strategic Risk (MIFIDPRU 4) The risk of adverse change in the performance of the business against strategy resulting from external factors (e.g., changes to the competitive landscape or a failure to implement strategy).
+The approach can be described as "Top-down" with the identification of Key Risk Scenarios and validated "Bottom-up" with the Business Units and their supplementing risk registers.
+Business / Strategic Risk (MIFIDPRU 4) The risk of adverse change in the performance of the business against strategy resulting from external factors e.g., changes to the competitive landscape or a failure to implement strategy.
 Business / Strategic risks are subject to stress testing whereby factors and variables are applied that will stress the financial revenue, costs, and profitability of the business.
-These business stresses will have a negative impact / reduction of Assets Under Management ("AUM") that will impact revenue (e.g., loss of key client / client concentration risk, or a market downturn).
-We consider the UK/EU PGIM Group to be resilient, diversified and insulated from many short-term market risks.
-PGIM Business Units are highly integrated with their parent businesses and can benefit from the increased support and oversight that scale brings.
+Generally, these business stresses will be a negative impact / reduction of Assets Under Management ("AUM") that will have direct impact to revenue, e.g., Loss of key client / client concentration risk, or a market downturn.
+The UK/EU PGIM Group is resilient, diversified and insulated from many short-term market risks.
+It has a highly regulated SEC listed parent on which it can call for additional cash or capital as well as strong, well-positioned immediate U.S.A. parent, PGIM, Inc. Its Business Units are highly integrated with their parent businesses and can benefit from the increased support and oversight that scale brings.
 However, business strategy or strains to business fundamentals can drive business risks.
 The business is predicated on providing investment services with differentiated returns to a broad range of clients.
 Revenues are driven by the valuation of AUM and sustained positive investment outperformance.
-Business risks of note include: Group Risk: Revenue streams for most entities operate through a cost-plus mechanism.
-A material reduction or removal of these revenue streams from the US parent would have a significant impact on the UK PGIM Group; Contagion Risk: This would be a significant unforeseen event originating from subsidiaries or group entities that results in a contagion effect to the reputation and operations of the UK PGIM Group; Contagion Risk / Group Risk is considered a potential winddown scenario.
+Business risks of note include: Group Risk: Revenue streams for some entities operate through a cost-plus mechanism.
+A material reduction or removal of these revenue streams from the US parent would have a significant impact on the UK PGIM Group;

+Contagion Risk: This would be a significant unforeseen event originating from subsidiaries or group entities that results in a contagion effect to the reputation and operations of the UK PGIM Group;

+Contagion Risk / Group Risk is considered a potential winddown scenario.
 Stress test results inform the internal monitoring thresholds for levels of own funds and liquid assets.